SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

   #.
 Implement a script to continuously inject charge pulses into the CSA.
 To change configuration parameters (injection amplitude, time constants, output channel of the signal monitor multiplexer) while injecting, use threading to run the injection loop in parallel to the configuration loop (see ``threads.py`` as an example for using threads in Python).
   #.
-A negative charge is injected with the rising slope of the **INJ** signal, which will generate a positive amplitude at the **CSA**, **HPF**, and **SHA** outputs.
-What happens at the falling slope of the **INJ** signal?
+A negative charge is injected with the rising edge of the **INJ** signal, which will generate a positive amplitude at the **CSA**, **HPF**, and **SHA** outputs.
+What happens at the falling edge of the **INJ** signal?
 What happens if the time delay between the rising and the falling injection signal is too short?
 What time constants do you have to take into account to estimate the maximum injection frequency?
   #.
 Run your injection script and observe the different signals (**CSA**, high-pass filter **HPF**, shaper **SHA**, and comparator **COMP**) while varying the injected charge amplitude, shaper time constants, and comparator threshold.
 Hint: To get a reasonable comparator response, the threshold needs to be set in a range between the baseline of the signal and the pulse peak amplitude (remember the LSB step size of the threshold DAC is 0.5 mV).
   #.
 Select a injection amplitude that is well within the dynamic range of the system (i.e. no amplitude clipping but also well above the noise floor).
 Sample the **SHA** output with the fast ADC and save the waveforms to file for each time constant setting of the shaper.
 Write a script that can read and plot the saved waveform data (CSV format).
 Add a fitting function to the pulse shape (assume an ideal CR-RC pulse shape with equivalent time constants for low and high pass filter) and extract the peaking time and peak amplitude for each shaper setting.
 Does the peak amplitude change with the peaking time?
 Give possible explanations.
 Optional: Implement a fitting function for the shaper pulse with independent time constants for high and low pass filter.